multiagentcoordinationprotocol/ui-console/README.md

 CONTROL_PLANE_API_KEY=
 ```

-Then run the uploaded Example Service and Control Plane locally.
+Then run the Examples Service and Control Plane locally.
+For a single-command full stack (PostgreSQL + Runtime + Control Plane + Examples Service + UI) see [Local full-stack development](#local-full-stack-development) below.

 ### 3. Install dependencies and start